theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/amazon-aws-s3/connection.md

 - **SSE-KMS und Key ID**<br>
 Encryption using a custom encryption key created on AWS ([AWS Key Management Services](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html)).
 The key can be created on the [AWS website](https://console.aws.amazon.com/iam/home#/encryptionKeys/.)

+#### Misc

+All settings in *Misc* are optional.

+**Folder Path**<br>
+Enter the directory to upload files into.

+**File Owner**<br>
+If you upload files as an AWS user of an Account A to an Account B, you can select the option "Bucket Owner".
+Without a declared owner, uploaded files cannot be opened directly.

 ### File Format